vuongducphuong/documentation/content/applications/services/field_service/onsite_interventions.rst

 .. image:: onsite_interventions/helpdesk-settings.png
    :align: center
-   :alt: Onsite interventions settings in Odoo Helpdesk
+   :alt: Onsite interventions settings in Leansoft Helpdesk

 The helpdesk tickets of the team now display the :guilabel:`Plan Intervention` button.
 Click on it to create a new task under your field service project.

 .. image:: onsite_interventions/plan-intervention-from-ticket.png
    :align: center
-   :alt: Plan intervention from helpdesk tickets in Odoo Helpdesk
+   :alt: Plan intervention from helpdesk tickets in Leansoft Helpdesk